David A. Ornelles, PhD

 SYNOPSIS OF AREA OF INTEREST:

-- Cellular restrictions imposed on adenovirus replication.
-We study the molecular basis by which the E1B-55K and E4orf6 proteins promote viral gene expression and overcome a cell-cycle-linked restriction imposed on adenovirus replication.
+1. Cellular restrictions imposed on adenovirus replication.
+We study the mechanisms by which adenovirus oncoproteins overcome a cell-cycle-linked restriction imposed on virus replication and how these oncoproteins both defeat and replace cell-cycle checkpoint controls.

-- Rational development of adenovirus for cancer therapy.
-The E1B-55K mutant virus is used to treat cancer even though the basis for its selectivity remains unknown.
-We seek to understand how the E4orf1 and E4orf3 proteins of adenovirus dictate the oncolytic nature of adenovirus and apply this information to the development of an improved oncolytic agent.
+2. Rational development of adenovirus for cancer therapy.
+We seek to understand how key oncoproteins of adenovirus dictate the oncolytic nature of adenovirus and apply this information to the development of an improved therapy for cancer.

-- DNA alterations associated with leukemia.
+3. DNA alterations associated with leukemia.
 Adenovirus has the power to elicit mutations in a hit-and-run fashion.
 We discovered that the leukemia-associated RUNX1 gene suppresses adenovirus replication.
-We seek to understand how RUNX1 suppresses virus replication and to determine if adenovirus infection of lymphocytic cells can contribute to the development of mutations associated with childhood leukemia.
+We seek to understand the relationship between RUNX1 and adenovirus and determine if prenatal adenovirus infection can contribute to the development of mutations associated with childhood leukemia.

 Research on the E4 region of adenovirus has shed light on the tumor-selective nature of the 55K-mutant virus.
 Surprisingly, the E4orf1 protein suppresses late viral gene expression at the level of translation and limits the oncolytic efficiency of the 55K-mutant adenoviruses.